Neil Murray (British musician): Whitesnake

 In 1982, Neil Murray and Ian Paice both joined Gary Moore for a very successful two years.
 Murray and Paice recorded three albums with Moore: Corridors of Power (1982), Victims of the Future (1983) and Rockin' Every Night – Live in Japan (1983).

-The period 1979–1982 also saw Murray participating in a number of solo albums from Bernie Marsden, Graham Bonnet, Cozy Powell, Forcefield and Jon Lord, sometimes playing with drummer Simon Phillips, which led in 1981 to Murray playing with a trio of superstars – Jeff Beck, Sting and Eric Clapton – at two of the Secret Policeman's Other Ball series of four concerts at the Theatre Royal, Drury Lane, London.
-This event was filmed and recorded; Murray is to be heard on "Crossroads" with Beck, Clapton and Simon Phillips even though the album sleeve does not contain any individual credits.
+The period 1979–1982 also saw Murray participating in a number of solo albums from Graham Bonnet, Jon Lord, Bernie Marsden, Cozy Powell, and Forcefield, sometimes playing with drummer Simon Phillips, which led in 1981 to Murray playing with a trio of superstars – Jeff Beck, Eric Clapton, and Sting – at two of The Secret Policeman's Other Ball series of four concerts at the Theatre Royal, Drury Lane, London.
+This event was filmed and recorded; Murray is to be heard on "Crossroads" with Beck, Clapton and Phillips even though the album sleeve does not contain any individual credits.

-In late 1983, Whitesnake went through one of its many line-ups changes.
-Micky Moody and Colin Hodgkinson were no longer part of the band.
+In late 1983, Whitesnake went through another of its many line-ups changes.
+Colin Hodgkinson and Micky Moody were no longer part of the band.
 They already had recorded a new album Slide It In (1984).
 At that time, Coverdale hooked up with A&R guru John Kalodner and signed with Geffen Records.
-After failed attempts at hiring Adrian Vandenberg and Mama's Boys' Pat McManus, Coverdale welcomed John Sykes (Tygers of Pan Tang, Thin Lizzy) to the band.
+After failed attempts at hiring Mama's Boys' Pat McManus or Adrian Vandenberg, Coverdale welcomed John Sykes (Tygers of Pan Tang, Thin Lizzy) to the band.
 Sykes brought a lot of fresh ideas, technical ability and an appropriate image to project the band on MTV.
-Murray was asked back and he and Sykes re-recorded a lot of the guitar and all of the bass parts for Slide It In, resulting in two available vinyl versions: one for Europe featuring Moody and Hodgkinson and a US remix version with Sykes and Murray.
-The US version was remixed by American Grammy-winning record producer and sound engineer Keith Olsen (Fleetwood Mac, Journey, Sammy Hagar, Pat Benatar) to give it a more radio friendly sound.
+Murray was asked back and he and Sykes re-recorded a lot of the guitar and all of the bass parts for Slide It In, resulting in two available vinyl versions: one for Europe featuring Hodgkinson and Moody and a US remix version with Murray and Sykes.
+The US version was remixed by American Grammy-winning record producer and sound engineer Keith Olsen (The Babys, Pat Benatar, Fleetwood Mac, Foreigner, Grateful Dead, Sammy Hagar, Heart, Journey, Santana) to give it a more radio friendly sound.

 1984 was occupied with touring, headlining in the UK and Europe; however, Mel Galley injured his arm, resulting in him having to leave the band and John Sykes taking care of all guitar duties on the road after a couple of months.
-In April of that following year, Jon Lord left the band for the Deep Purple reunion thus making Whitesnake a four-piece outfit (Coverdale, Murray, Sykes, Powell) with off-stage keyboard player Richard Bailey (ex-Magnum).
+In April of that following year, Jon Lord left the band for the Deep Purple reunion thus making Whitesnake a four-piece outfit (Coverdale, Murray, Powell, Sykes) with off-stage keyboard player Richard Bailey (ex-Magnum).
 Support slots in the US with Dio then Quiet Riot (at the height of their brief success) helped to bring Whitesnake to a much wider audience.